mokkabonna/vue-vuelidate-jsonschema/README.md

   }
 }
 ```

-Keep in mind that for instance json schema minLength validator adds both minLength and required validator.
-So you need to remove both if that is what you want.

 This merging of validation options works by adding a custom merge strategy for vue options that merges them correctly.